Skip to main content

 Credit Cards

-• Fields: Account name, Balance, Owner, Payment Amount, Payment Frequency, Interest Rate, Institution, Paid in Full toggle
+• Fields: Account name, Balance, Owner, Payment Amount, Payment Frequency, Interest Rate, Institution, Paid in Full toggle, Notes

 Every asset and liability has an Exclude from Plan toggle.
 Turn this on if you want to track something in the profile but keep it out of the planning calculations (like a Goals analysis or insurance calculator).